Jesus Endured the Cross

 ...looking to Jesus, the founder and perfecter of our faith, who for the joy that was set before him endured the cross, despising the shame… Hebrews 12:2 ESV®

 The actor who played Jesus Christ in the movie, The Passion of Christ was Jim Caviezel.
 Even though the crucifixion and scourging was simulated for the movie: Jim lost 45 pounds, the scourging scene left a painful scar, he was in excruciating pain from his shoulder being dislocated when the cross was dropped into the hole with him on it, and he suffered hypothermia from being nearly naked on the cross for endless hours.
-I feel what Jim went through gives us a real life glimpse into physically what Jesus endured for us.
+Understanding what Jim went through gives us a glimpse into what Jesus endured for us.
+What are your thoughts on what Jesus endured for you?

 We all deal with physical pain, some of us more than others, because we live in a fallen world.
 But take heart, since Jesus suffered we will inherit a heavenly body that will never experience pain or suffering.
 How do you feel about this?